Skip to main content

 A multidisciplinary team of orthopaedic surgeons, cardiologists, pulmonologists and anesthesiologists at CHOP met to discuss possible treatment options for Arwa.

-Her orthopaedic surgeon, the late Dr. Robert Campbell, proposed that a VEPTR rescue was the best choice for Arwa.
+Her orthopedic surgeon, the late Dr. Robert Campbell, proposed that a VEPTR rescue was the best choice for Arwa.
 Invented by Dr. Campbell, vertical expandable prosthetic titanium ribs (VEPTRs) have been in use for more than 20 years and remain the only U.S. Food and Drug Administration (FDA)-approved treatment for thoracic insufficiency syndrome.

 In 2014, the FDA ruled VEPTRs could be used in any age group — not just growing children.
 This change made it possible for Dr. Campbell to offer this innovative device to older teens like Arwa, who would likely die if not treated.